 It seems to be a fairly thorough and well-structured course.
 I like their detailed explanations and all the speaking exercises available, even if their speech recognition software isn’t perfect.
 I think the written language is explained pretty clearly even if the exercises could be improved.

-There’s a fair amount lacking, for example, some reading exercises would fit in very well with the writing lessons.
-Instead, users would probably want to use an app like LingQ to get more reading practice.
+There’s a fair amount lacking with Rocket Japanese; for example, some reading exercises would fit in very well with the writing lessons.
+Instead, users would probably want to use an app like Satori Reader to get more reading practice or Skritter for extra writing practice.

-I dislike their focus on memorization exercises and the fact that reviewing previously learned vocabulary isn’t more naturally incorporated into the lessons.
+I dislike their focus on memorization exercises and the fact that reviewing previously learned vocabulary isn’t incorporated into the lessons more naturally.

 Although Rocket Japanese is very far from being perfect, it’s more balanced than other Japanese courses I’ve come across.

-For example, Lingualift and the Hacking Japanese Supercourse both do very well with explaining grammar but are lacking in exercises that will improve your spoken Japanese.
+For example, Lingualift does very well with explaining grammar but lacks in exercises that will improve your spoken Japanese.

-Rocket Japanese, isn’t as good with the grammar and written language as those courses but is far better for developing oral communication skills.
+Rocket Japanese isn’t as good with the grammar and written language as those courses, but it’s far better for developing oral communication skills.

 On the opposite side of the spectrum, Pimsleur is great for improving your speaking skills, but mostly ignores grammar and the written language.

-Again, Rocket Japanese won’t get you speaking as well as Pimsleur but does far better with the non-speaking parts of the language.
+Again, Rocket Japanese won’t get you speaking as well as Pimsleur, but it does far better with the non-speaking parts of the language.

 From my perspective, Rocket Japanese doesn’t excel in any one area but is fairly good in a lot of different areas.
-This makes it one of the most complete Japanese courses I’ve come across.
+This makes it a solid option worth considering, though there are other Japanese courses that I like more.